andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_01_DataDownload.rst

 Overview
 --------------

 For this course we will be analyzing an fMRI dataset that used the Flanker task.
 The dataset can be found `here <https://openneuro.org/datasets/ds000102/versions/00001>`__ on the `OpenNeuro <https://openneuro.org>`__ website, an online repository for neuroimaging data.
+(In case the download link on that webpage doesn't work, go `here <https://legacy.openfmri.org/dataset/ds000102/>`__ and click on the "all data for subjects" link.)

 .. figure:: OpenNeuro_Flanker.png